bgruening/docker-galaxy-stable/README.md

 The Image is based on [Ubuntu 14.04 LTS](http://releases.ubuntu.com/14.04/) and all recommended Galaxy requirements are installed.
 The following chart should illustrate the [Docker](http://www.docker.io) image hierarchy we have build to make is as easy as possible to build on different layers of our stack and create many exciting Galaxy flavors.

 ![Docker hierarchy](https://raw.githubusercontent.com/bgruening/docker-galaxy-stable/master/chart.png)

-An [ansible](https://www.ansible.com/) playbook that launches a galaxy production server using this image is available [here](https://github.com/LUMC/galaxy-launcher).

 # Table of Contents <a name="toc" />